moha-es/Crime-Safety-Dataset/README.md

 # 🕵️ Crime & Safety Dataset Analysis (SQL Project)

 This project explores a dataset of 1,000 real crime reports collected over two years in an urban area.
-Each record contains details such as the crime type, location, time, and victim demographics including age, gender, and race.
+Each record contains the crime type, time, location, and victim demographics such as age, gender, and race.

-The project uses SQL to uncover patterns in crime frequency, time of day, demographics, and location.
+The goal of this analysis is to uncover patterns related to demographics, crime frequency, and locations using SQL.

 ---

 ## 🎯 Objectives

-- Identify patterns in crime by time of day
+- Identify peak hours and dates for crime
-- Analyze crimes based on victim gender, age, and race
+- Analyze crimes by victim age, race, and gender
-- Compare crime rates across cities and crime types
+- Compare crime volume by city and crime type
-- Highlight crimes involving minors or older populations
+- Highlight crimes involving vulnerable age groups (minors, elderly)

 ---